12 Lies Anxiety Tells You That Keep You Anxious and Fearful

 12 Lies Anxiety Constantly Tells You

 - Worrying changes things.
-The more you think about something and the more you fret and ruminate, the more control you’ll have.
+The more you think about something and the more you fret and ruminate, the more control you’ll have over the future.
 So please, worry and agonize.

 - You’re not good enough.
 You never have been good enough, and you never will be.
 Look around you.
 See all those people?
 They’re better than you.

 - Another thing about all those people: they’re judging you.
 You know you’re inferior, and they know it, too (Anxiety Says Everyone Hates Me).

 - Thinking and worrying at night is a great way to problem solve.
 Besides, you don’t really need to sleep because you’re not all that important during the day (The [Dysfunctional] Relationship Between Sleep And Anxiety).